davidkowalk/tabbed_minecraft_scripting/docs/markdown/docs_main.md

-# Advanced Minecraft Scripting
+# Tabbed Minecraft Scripting
 This project aims at producing a more human readable version of Minecraft's mcfunction format.
 This documentation will explain the new syntax, the components of the compiler and contains a user guide to use this program to compile your project into a Minecraft datapack.

 ## Syntax

-The AMS scripting language is based on the mcfunction syntax.
+The TMS scripting language is based on the mcfunction syntax.
 The new syntax simply aims at making the code more readable and reducing duplicate code.

 ### The Child System